Do you want to know a secret?

 Pâte fermentée or Pre-fermented dough

 Its French name is pâte fermentée (fermented dough) or PF for short.
-Traditionally, bakers kept some of the dough made on one day to start the next day’s dough.
-Unfortunately, it is also sometimes referred to as “old dough” which is somewhat less appealing!
+Traditionally, bakers kept some of the dough made on one day back to start the next day’s dough.
+It is also sometimes referred to as “old dough” which is somewhat less appealing!

-Adding the pre-fermented dough (PF _to your bread recipe really develops and improves the flavour.
+Adding the pre-fermented dough (PF) to your bread recipe really develops and improves the flavour.
 You need to add less yeast (you must still add some) and you need to knead less.
+It’s an absolute must if you are making French baguettes and is particularly good for sweet doughs too.

 How to make pâte fermentée / pre-fermented dough.